Explicitly Quantum-parallel Computation by Displacements: Discussion and Conclusions

 We further find that, at least at a theoretical level, it is possible to avoid decoherence from the light that is lost due to interference.
 Furthermore, degrees of freedom which need to be standardized can be measured without disrupting the core information being processed.

-We have not proposed a specific protocol.
 The aim of this work is a highly theoretical one, to establish the foundations of whether a fully-quantum all-optical analog optimiser is possible and enumerating what the key considerations are.
-We one again note that the aim of this work is to build foundations for developing full paradigms in the future, and as such we have not discussed important real considerations in actually implementing what we have proposed here, possibly the most important of which being the decohering effect of photon loss.
-In doing this, we have proposed closely related DiPNE and DiDE encoding strategies, based on the relative photon numbers and displacements in two modes, respectively.
-This is important to lay the foundations for developing a new protocol, such as the entropy computing paradigm.
-While not the primary aim of this study, this work also gives a discussion of what considerations would be needed to be taken into account if one wanted to extend the coherent Ising paradigm into a bona-fide quantum paradigm, on par with quantum annealing.
-While beyond the scope of this paper, it would be important to eventually show that quantum parallel search is possible.
+We have proposed closely related DiPNE and DiDE encoding strategies, based on the relative photon numbers and displacements in two modes, respectively.
+This is important to lay the foundations for developing new protocols.